David-Fryd/chat-analyzer/README.md

   "totalChatMessages" : 2112,
   "averageChatActivity" : 15,

-  // The below fields are platform dependent... youtube might look like:

-  // total/Avg superchats, newMembers, etc... (need to check YT/Twitch/Xenova docs to see what possible message types we can track are)
+  . . . (total/Avg superchats, newMembers, etc... (need to check YT/Twitch/Xenova docs to see what possible message types we can track are))

-  "rawData" : [            // Array where each element represents a time interval
-    {"intervalActivity" : 10, "chatMessages" : 8, "superChats" : 0, "newMembers" : 2, . . .}, // if interval==5, this is 0:00 - 0:05
-    {"intervalActivity" : 10, "chatMessages" : 8, "superChats" : 0, "newMembers" : 2, . . .}, // if interval==5, this is 0:05 - 0:10
-    {"intervalActivity" : 10, "chatMessages" : 8, "superChats" : 0, "newMembers" : 2, . . .}, // etc...
+  . . . (total/Average of each datapoint)

-    {"intervalActivity" : 10, "chatMessages" : 8, "superChats" : 0, "newMembers" : 2, . . .},
+  "maxIntervalActivity" : {"timeStamp" : 1650, "intervalActivity" : 50, "chatMessages" : 48, "superChats" : 1, "newMembers" : 1, . . .},
-    . . .
-    {"intervalActivity" : 10, "chatMessages" : 8, "superChats" : 0, "newMembers" : 2, . . .},
+  // Note: I imagine this will usually be toward the start of a video but I could be wrong "minIntervalActivity" : {"timeStamp" : 5, "intervalActivity" : 8, "chatMessages" : 8, "superChats" : 0, "newMembers" : 0, . . .},

-  ]
+  // Need to report/distinguish long sustained activity levels as well as peak activity ("listOfMaxIntervals : [..., ..., ...]")
+  ("listOfMinIntervals : [..., ..., ...]")
+  ("longestSustainedActivity" : {}) // is this arbitrary? highest "1 min period" do we keep track of highest 1,5,10 min periods?

 }